EriKWDev/dumballoc/README.md

 since every thread will have their own allocations, and by calling `dumballoc_clear!` we can ensure that the re-used allocation is cleared before the function starts using it.

-This we found to be an elegant solution as a rewrite was now trivial.
+This we found to be an elegant solution as a rewrite of an old function was now trivial.

 ```rust
 let mut stack = vec![];